 A brilliant Toronto Maple Leafs scorer whose career was tragically cut short by an on-ice attack, leading to hockey's first retired jersey.

-Ace Bailey skated with a flash of brilliance that defined the early NHL's offensive explosion.
-Joining the Toronto Maple Leafs in 1926, the right-winger from Bracebridge, Ontario, was a pure scorer with slick hands and a knack for the net.
-His peak came in the 1928-29 season when he led the entire league in points, cementing his status as one of hockey's premier talents.
-His career, and nearly his life, ended on a December night in 1933.
-In a violent and infamous incident, Boston Bruins defenseman Eddie Shore, seeking retaliation for a hit, slammed Bailey from behind.
-Bailey crashed to the ice, fracturing his skull in two places.
-He hovered near death, underwent multiple surgeries, and never played again.
-In a moving gesture the following year, the Maple Leafs organized a benefit all-star game—the precursor to the NHL All-Star Game—and retired his number 6 sweater, the first such honor in professional sports, turning a tragedy into a lasting symbol of respect.
+Ace Bailey led the NHL in points during the 1928-29 season as a right-winger for the Toronto Maple Leafs.
+The Bracebridge, Ontario native joined the league in 1926, a pure scorer with slick hands and a knack for the net.
+On a December night in 1933, Boston Bruins defenseman Eddie Shore slammed Bailey from behind in retaliation for a hit.
+Bailey fractured his skull in two places, hovered near death, underwent multiple surgeries, and never played again.
+The following year, the Maple Leafs organized a benefit all-star game—the precursor to the NHL All-Star Game—and retired his number 6 sweater, the first such honor in professional sports.
+He died in 1992.

 1901–1927